COULD YOU?!?!? WOULD YOU?!?!?

 Chinese People love snakes.
-They particularly love to eat them when they’re pickled in Wine…then drink the Wine.
-The Chinese believe in traditional Chinese Medicine and eating the preserved snakes is not only healthy but is considered a major "delicacy."
+They particularly love to eat them when they’re pickled in Wine---then drink the Wine.
+The Chinese believe in traditional Chinese Medicine.
+Eating preserved snake is not only healthy but considered a major "delicacy."

-Leading restaurants in Beijing, China, offer a variety of snakes as the main course.
-These expensive and popular restaurants feature elaborate aquariums showcasing live snakes so Diners can choose the exact one they wish to eat.
+Leading restaurants in Beijing, China offer a variety of snakes as the main course.
+These expensive and popular restaurants feature elaborate aquariums that showcase a variety of live snakes so Diners can choose the ones they want to eat.

 If diners don't want snake, they can choose their main course from a variety of live fish, turtles, eel, squid, octopus, and other sea creatures.